Getting Started

 Get the Kythe source code

-Decide where you want to store kythe code, e.g. ~/my/code/dir
+Decide where you want to store kythe code, e.g. ~/my/code/dir (note that

 after we clone from git, it will append ‘kythe’ as the last directory).